How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 SOC 2 Type 1 vs Type 2: audit fee ranges

-A Type 1 report evaluates whether your controls are properly designed at a specific point in time—essentially a snapshot.
-A Type 2 report tests whether those controls actually worked effectively over an observation period, typically 3 to 12 months.
+A SOC 2 Type 1 report tests whether your controls are properly designed at a single point in time.
+A snapshot.
+A Type 2 report tests whether those controls operated effectively over an observation period of 3 to 12 months.

-Type 2 is the “gold standard” that enterprise customers expect.
-It costs more because auditors need to review evidence from your entire process across months of operation, not just a single day.
+SOC 2 Type 2 is what enterprise procurement teams want.
+It costs more because the auditor reviews evidence across months of operation, not a single day.

 Some firms offer bundled pricing for Type 1 + Type 2 in the first year.
 This approach can reduce your average costs by 10-20% if you’re planning to complete both within 12-18 months anyway.

-How much does a SOC 2 Type 1 certification cost?
+How much does a SOC 2 Type 1 Audit cost?

-Type 1 is a snapshot assessment of your control design on a specific date.
+Type 1 is a snapshot assessment of your control design on a specific date (Audit only starting around 5k USD).
 Startups often use it as a first milestone to show prospects they’re serious about data security without waiting 6+ months for a full Type 2.

 These figures exclude preparation costs like your readiness assessment, policy drafting, and security tooling.
-The entire process for Type 1 typically takes 3-4 months from kickoff to receiving your report.
+The entire process for Type 1 typically takes 3-4 months from kickoff to receiving your report (more below).

 When to choose Type 1 first: